Mobile Telecommunications Device Guidelines

 - personal digital assistant/hand held computer/smart phone devices and associated service(mobile devices).

-***Employees using their own device must work with OIT to confirm the compatibility of personal services and devices with Empire State College prior to acquiring any new services or equipment***Not all devices are compatible!
+***Employees using their own device must work with ITS to confirm the compatibility of personal services and devices with Empire State College prior to acquiring any new services or equipment***Not all devices are compatible!
 Failure to confirm compatibility will result in disallowance.

 Employees at the President Council’s level are eligible to receive a college owned device covered under the college contract with Verizon Wireless or reimbursement for communications and technology device services under these guidelines.
 In addition, employees identified by President Council members with job functions that require the use of communication devices are eligible to receive a device or a reimbursement under these guidelines.